rkillickdev/plan-it-go/README.md

 #### **Trip Summary**

-The bootstrap accordion component is used to store a map displaying the trip destination, trip title, trip title and clickable icons for users to instigate actions.
+The bootstrap accordion component is used to store a map displaying the trip destination, trip title, trip image and clickable icons for users to instigate actions.
 The accordion is displayed open by default but clicking the arrow icon collapses it.
 As places are added to the trip itinerary, markers are added to pinpoint that place on the map.
 If there are several places in a small radius, a cluster icon is displayed.
 This functionality has been implemented using Google Maps [Marker Clustering](https://developers.google.com/maps/documentation/javascript/marker-clustering#cdn).

 ![PlanIt-Go trip details summary](docs/features/pp4-features-trip-details-summary.png)